 Ditchingham Parish Council Meetings 2019

-All at 7.30pm in the village hall.
+All in the village hall.

 Ditchingham Community Notice Board At the request of residents a Community Notice Board has been placed in the bus shelter outside the Village Hall.
 This will display information about what’s going on near you, including news about events and activities.
 The aim of the new Community Notice Board is to inform local people about what is going on in their area providing information on activities run by local communities and organisations.

 To help you make the best use of this facility, guidelines have been placed in the bus shelter and will help you understand the types of notices that may be displayed and how this can be achieved.

 - These are for charities and not-for-profit organisations

 - For locally based organisations benefitting local residents

 - For an individual event taking place in the Parish of Ditchingham

 - Posters should preferably be A5 but no larger than A4